parisleaf/parisleaf.com/README.md

 ### React

-[React](https://github.com/facebook/react) is compiled server-side and then resumed on the client.
+[React](https://github.com/facebook/react) is rendered server-side and then resumed on the client.

 ### browserify (CommonJS)